6 Beautiful Places to Visit in Niagara-on-the-Lake

 Mary Nissen Estates

-The Niagara region is known globally for its wineries, so no Niagara-on-the-Lake itinerary is complete without visiting at least one, even if you aren’t the biggest fan of wine.
+The Niagara region is known globally for its wineries, so no Niagara-on-the-Lake itinerary is complete without visiting them.
 One of the best places to visit in Niagara-on-the-Lake, especially if you prefer to support smaller businesses, is Mary Nissen Estates.
-This was actually our first stop on our drive into Niagara-on-the-Lake, and it was a great introduction to the area!
 They focus on small-lot, handcrafted wines, meaning they produce wines that you won’t find in places like the LCBO.

 Mary Nissen Estates has a history dating back to 1953, and is where Canada’s first Cabernet Sauvignon grapes were planted in 1978.
 They’re known for their red wine, but they often come up with unique blends that work exceptionally well.
-What I loved about Mary Nissen Estates was the variety of wines that you could choose to sample during their tasting session.
+What I love about Mary Nissen Estates is the variety of wines that you can choose to sample during their tasting session.
 If you’ve never tried ice wine before, this is the perfect spot to do it.
-It’s certainly one of the top wineries in Niagara-on-the-Lake to visit, especially if you like less touristy places.
+It’s certainly one of the top wineries in Niagara-on-the-Lake if you like less touristy places.

 Floral Clock

 Along the route from Niagara Falls to Niagara-on-the-Lake is where you’ll find the famous Floral Clock.
-The clock is made up of thousands of different flowers and plants, and is changed twice a year, making it a very popular place to visit in Niagara-on-the-Lake year round.
+The clock is made up of thousands of different flowers and plants, and it’s changed twice a year, making it one of the top places to visit in Niagara-on-the-Lake year round.
 What’s unique about the Floral Clock is that it chimes every 15 minutes and is kept working by Ontario Hydro.
 It’s a must-see in Niagara-on-the-Lake and is close to a number of historical attractions too, so it’s easily added to any itinerary.

 Living Water Wayside Chapel

 One of the more unique places to visit in Niagara-on-the-Lake is the Living Water Wayside Chapel.
-It’s the smallest church in Canada and was built to serve tourists in the Niagara area who may want to stop and say a prayer after being on the road for a while.
+It’s the smallest church in Canada and was built to serve tourists in the Niagara area who may want to stop and say a prayer after being on the road.
 It’s now a popular tourist spot, and is located next to the Walker’s Country Market which is also worth visiting.

 Queen’s Royal Park